Black-legged kittiwake: Subspecies

 Apart from the hind toe, the two subspecies are almost identical, R. tridactyla pollicaris is in general slightly larger than R. tridactyla tridactyla.

 Distribution and habitat

 The black-legged kittiwake is a coastal bird of the arctic to subarctic regions of the world.
 It can be found all across the northern coasts of the Atlantic, from Canada to Greenland as well as on the Pacific side from Alaska to the coast of Siberia.
 Black-legged kittiwakes' wintering range extends further south from the St-Lawrence to the southern coast of New Jersey as well as in China, the Sargasso sea and off the coast of west Africa.
-There are two subspecies of black-legged kittiwake.
-Rissa tridactyla tridactyla can be found on the Atlantic coast whereas Rissa tridactyla pollicaris is found on the Pacific coast.
+There are two subspecies of black-legged kittiwake: R. t. tridactyla can be found on the Atlantic coast whereas R. t. pollicaris is found on the Pacific coast.